formlio/forml/docs/workflow/index.rst

     their discrete *train* process produce *model(s)* that get separately deployed for serving the *predict* phase), ForML, in contrast, is rather *workflow-centric* - ensuring all the steps (i.e. workflow) applied during the *apply-mode* consistently reflect the original *train* process.
-That's achieved by an inseparable integration of both the *train* as well as the *apply* (predict) representations of the specific ML scenario into a single ForML expression.
+That's achieved by an :ref:`inseparable integration <topology-coherence>` of both the *train* as well as the *apply* (predict) representations of the specific ML scenario into a single ForML expression.
 Essentially every single ForML workflow expands into one of the two related task graphs depending on its particular mode.

 .. _workflow-expression: